Giving medical care

 If they need dressings for wounds, injections or other medical care, the nurses can advise you on what to do or where to go.

 If you feel comfortable, the nurses will teach you how to give medical care.
 If not, they will explain what services are available in the community.
 For example, the family GP or the community or public health nurse.

 As a carer, you will probably need to look after some of the day-to-day nursing needs of your loved one.
 For example, you may help them to wash or get dressed.

 It’s important to ask your family member or loved one what help they would like.
 They know best and may not be comfortable with intimate contact.
 You may also pay for a private nurse or carer to give care in your loved one’s home.

 - Regular washing can help someone feel more comfortable and lift their mood.
 It may also help prevent infections.
 If you need help with bathing, talk to the public health or community nurse.

-- Suggest your loved one wears clothes that are easy to put on and take off - with elasticated waistbands or front fastenings - and to wear slip-on shoes.
+- Suggest your loved one wears clothes that are easy to put on and take off - with elasticated waistbands or front fastenings.
+They should also wear slip-on shoes if possible.

 - Ask the public health or community nurse or your pharmacist about special devices to help with personal care, such as hair-washing trays.

 - Look for mobile services like beauticians, chiropodists and hairdressers.
 Having a haircut or a beauty treatment may also give your loved one a boost if they can’t get out of the house easily.